-To accommodate the different rates at which data comes from (or goes to) the network and goes to (or comes from) the system memory, the SNIC contains a 16-byte FIFO for buffering data between the media.
-The FIFO threshold is programmable, allowing filling (or emptying) the FIFO at different rates.
+To accommodate the different rates at which data comes from (or goes to) the network and goes to (or comes from) the system memory, the ST-NIC contains a 16-byte FIFO for buffering data between the media.
+The FIFO threshold is programmable.
 When the FIFO has filled to its programmed threshold, the local DMA channel transfers these bytes (or words) into local memory.
 It is crucial that the local DMA is given access to the bus within a minimum bus latency time; otherwise a FIFO underrun (or overrun) occurs.

-FIFO underruns or overruns are caused by two conditions: (1) the bus latency is so long that the FIFO has filled (or emptied) from the network before the local DMA has serviced the FIFO and (2) the bus latency has slowed the throughput of the local DMA to point where it is slower than the network data rate (10 Mbit/sec).
+FIFO underruns or overruns are caused by two conditions: (1) the bus latency is so long that the FIFO has filled (or emptied) from the network before the local DMA has serviced the FIFO and (2) the bus latency has slowed the throughput of the local DMA to a point where it is slower than the network data rate (10 Mbit/sec).
 This second condition is also dependent upon DMA clock and word width (byte wide or word wide).
-The worst case condition ultimately limits the overall bus latency which the SNIC can tolerate.
+The worst case condition ultimately limits the overall bus latency which the ST-NIC can tolerate